Department Dynamics and Transport in Quantum Materials

 The following software packages are being developed by the instrument staff working at the PEAXIS instrument.
 As the time goes on, more software will be available for download.
 If you need access to a software package that is not ready to be officially released, please contact the PEAXIS Instrument Scientists.
 All the software packages that have already been made available here are licensed under GPL v3, and the source code is available for download.

-ADLER → Advanced Data Loading, Evaluation and Reduction.
+ADLER → Augmented Data Loading, Evaluation and Reduction.
 This software package has been designed to speed up the typical data reduction process on PEAXIS.
 The binary data files can be loaded, corrected and converted into 1D profiles.
-Follow the links to download the manual, source code and a binary build (for Windows) of ADLER.
+Follow the links to download:

 SampleMapper → This program extracts useful information out of a photo of the sample installed on the sample manipulator.
 Combined with the instrument parameters, the photo can be used to create a map of the sample on the holder, and to calculate the beam position on the sample from the motor positions saved in the PEAXIS log files.